Parallels/githooks/README.md

 * Go to repository Settings -> (Workflow) Hooks.
 Enable and configure External Pre Receive and Post Receive Hooks.
 Set __Executable__ to `githooks.py` and check 'Look for hooks only in safe dir'.
-Put a path to a configuration file in __Positional parameters__; `githooks.py` expects a path that is relative to safe-dir/conf.
+Put the path to a configuration file in __Positional parameters__; `githooks.py` expects a path that is relative to safe-dir/conf.